hasherwi/hasherwi.github.io/README.md

 ### Zoom Video Communications

-*TECHNICAL ENABLEMENT MANAGER: JUNE 2024 – PRESENT, DENVER, CO*
+*TECHNICAL ENABLEMENT MANAGER: JUNE 2024 – PRESENT; DENVER, CO*

 > I program manage enablement for all Solution Engineers and Technical Solution Architects in the Americas, supporting over 15,000 live enablement engagements since my hire.
 > I serve as the subject-matter expert (SME) on technical education to guide product SMEs on how to best convey concepts for enablement.